department-of-veterans-affairs/va.gov-team/products/information-architecture/ia-design-docs/WEAMS migration.md

 ### Best bets
 *Search “best bets” are suggested pages that appear in the “Our top recommendations for you” section when you perform a search on VA.gov.*

-**1. GI Bill School Comparison Tool - Modify best bet** -
+**1. GI Bill School Comparison Tool - Modify best bet**
-- CAIA IA will **update** the current Best Bet, and add description and/or keywords that highlight that National Tests and Licensing & Certification data is now available in the Comparison Tool.
+CAIA IA will update the current Best Bet, and add description and/or keywords that highlight that National Tests and Licensing & Certification data is now available in the Comparison Tool.

 <hr>